sherlock-audit/2023-02-kairos-judging/README.md

 fixed by https://github.com/kairos-loan/kairos-contracts/pull/51
 the fix restricts the nb of offer/provision per loan to 1 eliminating the vulnerability

+**IAm0x52**

+Fix looks good.
+All code relevant to multiple offers has been removed.
+Borrowing, lending, liquidating and distributing to provisions work correctly with only one offer

 # Issue M-4: minOfferCost can be bypassed in certain scenarios

 Source: https://github.com/sherlock-audit/2023-02-kairos-judging/issues/23